OPINION AND ORDER

 (2) which is an organ of a foreign state or political subdivision thereof, or a majority of whose shares or other ownership interest is owned by a foreign state or political subdivision thereof, and

-(3) which is neither a citizen of a State of the United States as defined in section 1332(c) and (d) of this title, nor created under the laws of any third country.
+(3) which is neither a citizen of-a State of the United States as defined in section 1332(c) and (d) of this title, nor created under the laws of any third country.

 28 U.S.C. § 1603(b) (1994).

-The second prong of this test is the focus of the parties' dispute.
-Hyatt argues that Congress, in defining an agency or instrumentality as an entity "a majority of whose shares or other ownership interest is owned by a foreign state or political subdivision thereof," specifically excluded from this definition entities a majority of whose shares are owned by an agency or instrumentality of a foreign state.
-Stanton, on the other hand, claims that the term "foreign state" in § 1603(b)(2) includes an agency or instrumentality of a foreign state, and therefore that a corporation majority-owned by an agency or instrumentality is also itself an agency or instrumentality.
+The second prong of this test is the focus of the parties’ dispute.
+Hyatt argues that Congress, in defining an agency or instrumentality as an entity “a majority of whose shares or other ownership interest is owned by a foreign state or political subdivision thereof,” specifically excluded from this definition entities a majority of whose shares are owned by an agency or instrumentality of a foreign state.
+Stanton, on the other hand, claims that, the term “foreign state” in § 1603(b)(2) includes an agency or instrumentality of a foreign state, and therefore that a corporation majority-owned by an agency or instrumentality is also itself an agency or instrumentality.

 Before reaching this issue of statutory interpretation, I must resolve a threshold issue: whether the GGF is a political subdivision or an agency or instrumentality of the Finnish Government.
 If GGF is a political subdivision, then Skopbank would fall squarely within the statutory definition of agency or instrumentality of a foreign government: it would be a corporation a majority of whose shares are owned by a political subdivision of a foreign state, and therefore a foreign state under the FSIA.
 If GGF is an agency or instrumentality of a foreign state, then I must decide whether a corporation like Skopbank, a majority of whose shares are owned by an agency or instrumentality, fits within the definition of agency or instrumentality provided in § 1603(b)(2).

-A. GGF: Political Subdivision, or Agency or Instrumentality?
+A. GGF: Political Subdivision, or Agency or Instrumentality ?

-1. Service of Process on FSIA Defendants
+1. Service of Process on FSlA Defendants

 The distinction between political subdivision and agency and instrumentality has been explored in relation to 28 U.S.C. § 1608, which imposes different requirements for serving process on each.
 For a political subdivision of a foreign state, absent special agreement between the parties, service is proper only if it is made in accordance with an applicable international convention, *681 or if process is sent by mail, return receipt requested, by the clerk of the court to the head of the ministry of foreign affairs of the foreign state concerned.
 Service by clerk of the court must include a foreign translation of each document into official language of the foreign state.
 28 U.S.C. § 1608(a) (1994).
 For an agency or instrumentality of a foreign state, service is proper if made in accordance with a special arrangement between the parties, or in accordance with the applicable international convention, or by delivery of a copy of summons and complaint to an officer of the agency, or a managing or general agent, or to any other agent authorized by appointment or by law to receive service of process in the United States.
 28 U.S.C. § 1608(b) (1994).

-Several courts, in the course of determining whether service of process on a defendant was proper, have addressed the distinction between political subdivision and agency or instrumentality.
+Several courts, in the course of determining whether service of process oh a defendant was proper, have addressed the distinction between political subdivision and agency or instrumentality.
 Those courts have defined agency or instrumentality through reference to § 1603(b).
-In most cases, the entity at issue met the last two of the three requirements for an agency or instrumentality under § 1603(b) — that the entity be an organ of a foreign state or political subdivision or that it be a corporation a majority of whose shares are owned by the foreign state or political subdivision thereof, and that it not be a United States citizen or a citizen of a third country.
+In most cases, the entity at issue met the last two of the three requirements for an agency or instrumentality under § 1603(b)—that the entity be an organ of a foreign state or political subdivision or that it be a corporation a majority of whose shares are owned by the foreign state or political subdivision thereof, and that it not be a United States citizen or a citizen of a third country.
 Thus, these courts viewed the distinction between a political subdivision and an agency or instrumentality as turning on whether the entity met the first requirement for an agency or instrumentality under § 1603(b): that it be a separate legal person.
 Here, the GGF is an organ of the Finnish state and is not a citizen of the United States or a third country.
 Thus, here as well, the critical issue is whether the GGF is a separate legal person.

 Courts interpreting the term “separate legal person” have referred to the legislative history.
 The House Report addressed the “separate legal person” requirement: